apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------
+##### August 27th, 2015: Apache Jackrabbit Oak 1.2.4 released
+Jackrabbit Oak 1.2.4 is a patch release that contains fixes and improvements over the previous 1.2.3 release.
+See the [downloads](downloads.html#oak) page for more details.

 ##### August 24th, 2015: Apache Jackrabbit Oak 1.0.19 released
 Jackrabbit Oak 1.0.19 is a patch release that contains fixes and improvements over the previous 1.0.x release.